 Unlicensed healthcare workers need regulation, not only for the wellbeing of those under their care but to ensure they’re not putting their own careers in jeopardy.

-That’s one of the key messages the Australian College of Nursing (ACN) is sending through a recent white paper.
+That’s one of the key messages the Australian College of Nursing (ACN) is sending through a new white paper.

 It calls for unregulated healthcare workers (UHCW) to obtain a minimum qualification before working within primary or acute settings or residential aged care, and for regulation of this growing segment of the workforce.